EddisonKing/autocomplete/README.md

 # AutoComplete
-A simple implementation of a prefix based auto-completer that is thread safe.
+A simple implementation of a prefix based auto-completer that is thread safe using a trie data structure.

 ## Installation and Import
 ```bash